 If you’re looking for a UK cottage holiday that you can enjoy with your dog, you can’t go far wrong with the Lake District.
 In fact, the Kennel Club awarded the area it’s top prize in the Outdoors category of the 'Be Dog Friendly Awards' for two years in a row!

 Of course, the thing which makes the Lake District special is the stunning countryside and landscapes, which make for some of the best walks in the world!
 From flawless lakes to towering mountain ranges, there’s no end to what you and your pet can discover.
-To get you and your furry friend started on your adventures, we’ve picked out five of our favourite dog-friendly walks.
+To get you and your furry friend started on your adventures, we’ve picked out five of our favourite walks in the lake district with dogs.

 - Between 1 - 10 miles

 Nestled between Coniston and Windermere, Grizedale forest has plenty to offer you and your four-legged friend, with plenty of woodland trails, lakes and mountains to explore, not to mention the many beautiful sculptures and views to sniff out!
 The forest has 10 walking trails, as well as a café and picnic areas for everyone to sit down and refuel after their adventures.
 The signposted walking routes span between 1 and 10 miles, so whether you and your dog are novice walkers or hardened experts, you’ll find something to suit you both.

 Find more information here.